mattmazzola/webgames/README.md

 ## Download tasks

-To download the tasks and solutions:
+Tasks are available as a dataset on [Hugging Face](https://huggingface.co/datasets/convergence-ai/webgames).

+Alternatively, you can download them from the webgames website:

 1. Go to [webgames.convergence.ai?showDownloads=true](https://webgames.convergence.ai?showDownloads=true)
 2. Click the download buttons in the top-right corner (csv or jsonl available)